danfuzz/samizdat/doc/language-guide/04-operators.md

 the inner expression's result.

-### Range Operator (Precedence 8) &mdash; `expression..expression`
+### Range Operators (Precedence 8)

-This indicates a range of values of ints or characters.
-The two expressions must be of the same type, either ints or strings.
-If strings, the expressions must each be of size 1.
-It is an error (terminating the runtime) if types and sizes are inappropriate.
-If `left > right`, the range is empty.

-The result of evaluating this expression is an interpolation of the range of elements.
-As such, if the range is empty or has more than one value, then it is only valid where general interpolations are valid (e.g. as list elements).
+The range operators are used to build up ranges of values of ints or characters (the latter in the form of single-element strings).

+Ranges all consist of at least two sub-expressions, namely a `first` (initial) value and a `limit` value.
+Ranges can also optionally be specified with an `increment` expression.
+If not specified, the `increment` defaults to `1`.
+Even if the `first` and `limit` are strings, the `increment` if specified must always be an int.

+Ranges all bottom out in their evaluation to calls to one of the functions `makeRangeExclusive` or `makeRangeInclusive`.
+Refer to the documentation on those functions for how to interpret the various combinations.

+**Note:** Unlike most binary operators, the range operators have no operator associativity, in that `x..y..z..huhwhat` is a syntax error.

+#### Inclusive range with increment 1 &mdash; `first..limit`

+This is equivalent to `makeRangeInclusive(first, limit, 1)`.

+#### Inclusive range with arbitrary increment &mdash; `first..increment..limit`

+This is equivalent to `makeRangeInclusive(first, limit, increment)`.

+TODO: This is not yet implemented.

+#### Exclusive range with increment 1 &mdash; `first..!limit`

+This is equivalent to `makeRangeExclusive(first, limit, 1)`.

+TODO: This is not yet implemented.

+#### Exclusive range with arbitrary increment &mdash; `first..increment..!limit`

+This is equivalent to `makeRangeExclusive(first, limit, increment)`.

+TODO: This is not yet implemented.

 ### Multiplicative Infix Operators (Precedence 7)